run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Operating System

 * Run:ai will work on any __Linux__ operating system that is supported by __both__ Kubernetes and [NVIDIA](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html){target=_blank}.
-* An important highlight is that GKE (Google Kubernetes Engine) will only work with Ubuntu, as NVIDIA [do not support](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/google-gke.html#about-using-the-operator-with-google-gke) the default _Container-Optimized OS with Containerd_ image.
+* An important highlight is that GKE (Google Kubernetes Engine) will only work with Ubuntu, as NVIDIA [does not support](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/google-gke.html#about-using-the-operator-with-google-gke) the default _Container-Optimized OS with Containerd_ image.
 * Run:ai performs its internal tests on Ubuntu 20.04 and CoreOS for OpenShift.

 ### Kubernetes